 When the gophers are sleeping in the book, each of the gophers are covered by two pages the ham actor is reading from (the gophers' snoring causes the pages to fly up revealing them).
 The Ham actor then throws the book outside with the gophers still inside the book.
 The book then opens up after hitting a tree and and the pages previously covering the gophers have disappeared.
 See more

 There are two Closing Credits in A Ham in a Role.
 First Closing Credits: ten seconds after Opening Credits conclude.
 Second Closing Credits: shortly after Mac & Tosh (The Goofy Gophers) got a horse to kick the dog out of its home and right back to the studio that it resigned from.
 See more

-Played briefly when the Dog arrives at his country house See more
+Played when the Dog drives off the lot See more